ZdenekFisr/WebApiExample/README.md

 - `Services`: Abstractions of services that are not used as standalone features.
 - `Helpers`: Static helper classes and methods.
 These cannot be mocked in tests.
 ## Infrastructure
 It uses external libraries to implement abstractions defined in the `Application` project, which it references, and interacts with the SQL Server database using Entity Framework (code first).
-It also handles authentication (ASP<i></i>.NET Core Identity) and mapping using `AutoMapper`.
+It also handles authentication (ASP<i></i>.NET Core Identity).

 Important folders:
 - `DatabaseOperations`: Generic classes and interfaces with an entity and optionally a model as type parameter(s).
 They contain queries such as `INSERT` OR `UPDATE`, written using Entity Framework.